sbreuils/GADigitizedTransformations/README.md

 # Bijective digitized reflections
-This is a C++ implementation of tools to compute digitized reflections using geometric algebra (with [Klein](https://github.com/jeremyong/klein) library and/or [Garamon](https://github.com/vincentnozick/garamon).
+Implementation of tools to compute digitized reflections using geometric algebra (with [Ganja](https://github.com/enkimute/ganja.js), [Klein](https://github.com/jeremyong/klein) and [Garamon](https://github.com/vincentnozick/garamon).
 This is intended to be used for tests of properties of bijective digitized reflections like involutions.
 It is also super easy to add other digitized transformations.